 This was my take at Master Orator Championship 2017, where I failed at the semi-finals

 and worked hard until next season to attain a place my parents never wondered of (but not as hard that I could win).

 Master Orator Championship turns out to be a competition organized by District 98, Toastmasters International.
 It’s a hunt for the talented student orators across the region that District 98 covers.
 This was initiated for the college going, non-Toastmaster, amateur students, who were missing out on the extraordinary part of public speaking, especially like Toastmasters.

+After the registration links were open for Season 3, I felt excited and motivated.
 I registered and competed again in Master Orator Championship 2018, whose prelims round was held in my home place.
 Just like before, I proceeded to the semi-final round, which was two weeks after.
 So let me share my experience, cutting to the chase.

 Semi-Final Round, Sunday, August 19th:

 I still remember the speech I used in the last season’s semi-finals “Wizards of real life”.
 I chose to polish the same speech rather than going for a different message.
 Because this message about becoming wizards meant the most to me.